-More thoughts on shuffledness
+More on Shuffledness

 // shuffledness.c : This measures how shuffled a deck of cards is

-// cards are held as values 0-51 in a 52 int array.
+// cards are hjeld as values 0-51 in a 52 int aaray.

 #include <time.h>